mtaylor769/mysql_app/README.md

 This project was created on OSX Lion and uses Rails 3.1 and MySQL 5.5 (64-bit).
 It utilizes the 'mysql2' gem (https://github.com/brianmario/mysql2) by Brian Lopez for interaction with a localhost MySQL instance.

-I have tried to connect to and external source (1and1.com), but get an error that it is not a valid MySQL server. ?!?

 ## First steps:

 ### Run the setup script:
 ``` sh
 ./setup.sh
 ```

+## Development

+I have tried to connect to and external source (1and1.com), but get an error that it is not a valid MySQL server. ?!?